alukosdev/ccsp/reference/glossary.md

 ## N

+==- Network Forensics
+Network forensics is defined as the capture, storage, and analysis of network events.
+The idea is to capture every packet of network traffic and make it available in a single searchable database so that the traffic can be examined and analyzed in detail.
 ==- Networking as a Service (NaaS)
 Includes network services from third-parties to customers that do not want to build their own networking infrastructure.
 ==- Nonrepudiation